 1977 - Wests win the Amco Cup.

-1979 - Ray Martin's infamous 60 Minutes report exposes Wests coach Roy Masters' tactics of face slapping and wall punching to psyche his players up before a match.
+1979 - Ray Martin's infamous 60 Minutes report exposes Wests coach Roy Masters' tactics of face slapping and wall punching to psych his players up before a match.

 1983 - The NSWRL voted to reduce the competition to twelve clubs by excluding Newtown and Western Suburbs.
 Wests took the issue to court and after a long hard fight won their reinstatement.

-1987 - Western Suburbs move their homeground to Campbelltown to Orana Park.
+1987 - Western Suburbs move their home ground to Orana Park in Campbelltown.

 1991 - The Magpies win the NSWRL Club Championship.